rodrickmascarenhas/california-real-estate/README.md

 ## Proposed Model and Justification

-The California Housing dataset calls for a regression model since the predictive and predictor variables are of numeric data type.
 <br />	-We use StandardScaler, MinMaxScaler and RobustScaler, the scaling technique that produces the best score is used further.
 <br />	-Implement Principal Component Analysis (PCA) on the scaled features to reduce dimensionality of data and prevent low scorers from feature selection.
 <br />	-Implement Polynomial Features as an alternative to PCA which will be defined in the second scenario.